 He was educated at Downside School, and later graduated from Magdalene College at Cambridge University in 1938.
-During World War II, he served as an officer in the Irish Guards during the attle of France before being captured t Boulogne-sur-Mer in May 1940.
-He nen spent five years in POW camps in ermany before liberation in May 1945.
+During World War II, he served as an officer in the Irish Guards during the Battle of France before being captured at Boulogne-sur-Mer in May 1940.
+He then spent five years in POW camps in Germany before liberation in May 1945.

-release, where he spent a few years managing the estate before then leaving to travel around Europe and the USA.
-He finally settled in Rome for the next 40 years of his life, where he thrived and lovingly restored old buildings back to life, including his beloved Badia di San Sebastiano di Alatri, an abandoned monastery he structure.
+He returned to Glaslough upon his release, where he spent a few years managing the estate before then leaving to travel around Europe and the USA.
+He finally settled in Rome for the next 40 years of his life, where he thrived and lovingly restored old buildings back to life, including his beloved Badia di San Sebastiano di Alatri, an abandoned monastery he acquired in 1967.

+Sir John adored the austere interiors of the building and kept the Badia in good repair, making as few modern interventions as possible in order to preserve the historical character of the structure.
 He took on his most ambitious structural repair project to the Badia soon after purchasing the building, which saw the restoration of the campanile and the casting of a new bell to replace the original - both of which had been cast by the same company in Agone in the Abruzzi hills, an area with a tradition of foundries dating back many centuries.